qzq92/Building_Generative_AI_Powered_Applications_IBM/README.md

 ## 3. Voice Assistant

 ### 3A.
-Simple transcription service with OPENAI model experimentation setup via Gradio Frontend
+Simple transcription service with OpenAI model experimentation setup via Gradio Frontend

-You may can either upload your own mp3 file or use a sample mp3 file provided that is obtained from **Archived LiveATC Recordings** link [here](https://www.liveatc.net/recordings.php)
+You may can either upload your own mp3 file or use a sample mp3 file provided which are sourced from

+1) **Archived LiveATC Recordings** [link](https://www.liveatc.net/recordings.php) - Expect poor performance due to background noise

+2) **Ted Talks Daily Trailer** [link](https://audiocollective.ted.com/#shows-1) - Expect good performance due to clear audio, without background noise.

 Run the following command in the repository